ringcentral/ringcentral-api-docs/docs/meetings/quick-start.md

     ```php
     $ curl -sS https://getcomposer.org/installer | php
-    $ php composer.phar require ringcentral/ringcentral-php
+    $ php composer.phar require ringcentral/ringcentral-php vlucas/phpdotenv
     ```

+    ### Download and edit a `.env` file

+	Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

+	1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+	2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above.

     ### Create and Edit meetings.php

-    Create a file called `meeting.php`.
-Be sure to edit the variables in ALL CAPS with your app and user credentials.
-Be sure to also set the recipient's phone number.
+    Create a file called `meetings.php` using the contents below.

     ```PHP
     {!> code-samples/meetings/quick-start.php !}
     ```

-    ### Run Your Code
+    ### Run your code

     You are almost done.
 Now run your script.